microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 > 🎓 The 'solver' is defined as "the algorithm to use in the optimization problem". [source](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html?highlight=logistic%20regressio#sklearn.linear_model.LogisticRegression).

-Scikit-Learn offers this table to explain how solvers handle different challenges presented by different kinds of data structures:
+Scikit-learn offers this table to explain how solvers handle different challenges presented by different kinds of data structures:

 ![solvers](images/solvers.png)